sushant-108/KJSCE_CFAS/README.md

 2. Also, if you want to create multiple accounts of multiple Faculty Members, make sure that the same subject out of the above three is not selected again.

 Steps for a successful demonstration:
-1. Create ONE faculty account who teaches DSM, RDBMS and TAC.
-Alternatively, two accounts teaching (DSM, RDBMS)(TAC), (DSM, TAC)(RDBMS), (RDBMS, TAC)(DSM) can also be created.
-Alternatively, three accounts teaching (DSM)(RDBMS)(TAC) can also be created.
+1. Create ONE faculty account who teaches RDBMS and TAC.
+Alternatively, two accounts teaching (RDBMS)(TAC) can also be created.
 It is preferable to create one account for quick demonstration.
-2. Create a student account studying in SEM-III (for DSM) and another student account studying in SEM-IV (for RDBMS and TAC).
+2. Create a  student account studying in SEM-IV (for RDBMS and TAC).
 3. Fill the forms in student login and observe result in student as well as faculty login.